Ray Liotta, 'Goodfellas' and 'Field of Dreams' star, dies - KTVZ

 “People watch it over and over, and still respond to it, and different ages come up, even today, teenagers come up to me and they really emotionally connect to it,” he said.

-It didn’t matter the size of the role, Liotta always managed to stand out and steal scenes, whether as Johnny Depp’s father in “Blow” or Adam Driver’s bullish divorce lawyer in “Marriage Story.”
+It didn’t matter the size of the role, or even the genre, Liotta always managed to stand out and steal scenes in both dramas and comedies, whether as Johnny Depp’s father in “Blow” or Adam Driver’s bullish divorce lawyer in “Marriage Story.”

+Mafiosos seemed to be his specialty (he even narrated an AMC docu-series called “The Making of the Mob”), though he was wary of being typecast.
+He turned down the part of Ralphie on “The Sopranos” because of it.
+But he’d still end up playing a mob type with James Gandolfini in Andrew Dominik’s “Killing Them Softly.”
+And later, he would pay his own ticket to audition for “The Many Saints of Newark.”

+“I’m really not sure what made me so determined,” he told The Guardian last year.
+“But I was and luckily it all worked out.”

 Comments